twse/bobsgame-fonts/Pixel Sans.md

 * Yu-Gi-Oh!: The Sacred Cards
 * Yu-Gi-Oh!
 Ultimate Masters: World Championship Tournament 2006 – The font in the game has a slashed zero to distinguish from the capital o.
 * Yu-Gi-Oh!
 Worldwide Edition: Stairway to the Destined Duel
-* Yurei Yashiki No Nijuyon Jikan
+* Yūrei Yashiki No Nijūyon Jikan

 ### Nintendo 3DS
 * Hyrule Warriors Legends – This font is used in the Japanese version only.
+Not used in its predecessor for Wii U or the Nintendo Switch title “Hyrule Warriors: Age of Calamity”.
 * Pokémon Omega Ruby & Alpha Sapphire – Used during battles.
+Not used in its predecessor for Game Boy Advance.
 * Pokémon Sun & Moon – Used during battles.
 * Pokémon Ultra Sun & Ultra Moon – Used during battles.
 * Pokémon X & Y – Used during battles.